 (4) Notwithstanding subsection (1), persons who are employed elsewhere in the Public Service or otherwise in the public sector may, with the approval of the Minister concerned, be appointed as special inspectors; and persons so appointed may continue to be employed on the terms appropriate to the agency or authority from which they are seconded.

-[Section 18 amended by No. 33 of 2014 s.
+[Section 18 amended: No. 33 of 2014 s.
 6.]

 [19, 20.
-Deleted by No. 33 of 2014 s.
+Deleted: No. 33 of 2014 s.
 7.]

 Division 2 — Inspections